 Lighting for better quality of life

 A panel discussion on social lighting as a tool to improve quality of life in cities addressed how light has an impact on both individual behaviours and social development of the city.
 Featuring four panellists with different backgrounds – Cathy Johnston from the Development and Regeneration Services at Glasgow City Council, lighting designers Gustavo Aviles from Mexico City and Kim Joeongsu from City of Seoul, and Associate Professor Don Slater from the London School of Economics and political science (LSE) – the discussion explored the meaning and scope of “social lighting” and emphasised the necessity of multidisciplinary collaboration and research to feed into night-time urban planning and lighting policies.
-A more detailed report of the discussion will soon be available.

 Smart lighting at the forefront